raputra18/Solar-Power-MachineLearning/README.md

    pip install -r requirements.txt
 3. Open the notebook:\
    ➡ [Open Model Training Notebook](notebooks/model_training.ipynb)
-4. Uploud your data_putra.csv file inside the /data/folder if not already included.
+4. Upload your data_putra.csv file inside the /data/folder if not already included.
 5. Run all cells in Google Colab or Jupyter Notebook to see results and visualizations.

 ⸻⸻⸻